Suspected Russian hackers spied on U.S. Treasury emails - sources

 A spokesperson for the Cybersecurity and Infrastructure Security Agency said they have been “working closely with our agency partners regarding recently discovered activity on government networks.
 CISA is providing technical assistance to affected entities as they work to identify and mitigate any potential compromises.”

-The FBI and U.S. National Security Agency did not immediately respond to a request for comment.
+The FBI and U.S. National Security Agency did not respond to a request for comment.

 There is some indication that the email compromise at NTIA dates back to this summer, although it was only recently discovered, according to a senior U.S. official.